-Great novel characters share common features: A distinct, authentic voice, character development, goals and motivations, strengths and flaws.
-Because we’re running our ‘140 characters’ extra short writing contest, we decided to share 15 of our top tips on creating characters from some of the best writing blogs and websites:
+Great novel characters share common features: Distinct, authentic voices, character development, clear goals and motivations, strengths and flaws.
+Here are 15 of our top character creation tips gathered from some of the best writing blogs and websites:

-1: Novel characters need clear motivations that fuel the story
+1: Give characters clear motivations that drive your story

 ‘Characters want things.
 They need things.
 They are motivated by these desires and requirements and they spend an entire story trying to fulfill them.
 That’s one of the base level components of a story: a character acts in service to his motivations but obstacles (frequently other characters) stand in his way.’

 For example, many a villian (from C.S.
 Lewis’ White Witch, Jadis, to Tolkien’s Sauron, desires power; dominion.
 Their dogged pursuit of greedy goals fuels heroes’ quests to maintain order and justice.

 2: Make each character identifiable in a police line-up

 This is great advice from Word Painting: The fine art of writing descriptively by Rebecca McClanahan (excerpted by Writer’s Digest here):

 “My father is a tall, middle-aged man of average build.
 He has green eyes and brown hair and usually wears khakis and oxford shirts.”